 “It’s not the fall that kills you; it’s the sudden stop at the end.”
 Douglas Adams

-Einstein concluded that there is no force so a free-fall equates to being at rest.
+Einstein concluded that a free-fall equates to being at rest, so there is no force.
 He called his insight that the acceleration of gravity is the earth curving space and time around it “the happiest thought of my life!”
 Gravity then isn’t a force at all, but the earth changing space and time.

 Gravity is indistinguishable from acceleration, so passengers in a rocket accelerating at 1g feel an effect like gravity.
 For example, they can sit down and have a cup of tea, just as they do on earth.
 Yet isn’t acceleration caused by particles?
-Not according to Einstein.
-He replaced Newton’s inexplicable force-at-a-distance by an equally inexplicable distortion of space and time.
-The stage within which objects act was then changeable not fixed, and gravity bends particles by changing it.
+Not according to Einstein, who replaced Newton’s inexplicable force-at-a-distance with equally inexplicable distortions of space and time.
+He made the space-time fabric malleable, so gravity can move particles by changing it.